CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 ]
 ```

-The "using" field in a recipe works similarly, but "using" may only refer to requirement ids, not
+The `"using"` field in a recipe works similarly, but `"using"` may only refer
-specific items or tools.
-A requirement included with "using" must also give a multiplier, telling
+to requirement ids, not specific items or tools.
+A requirement included with
-how many units of that requirement are needed.
-As with "components", the "using" list is formatted
+`"using"` must also give a multiplier, telling how many units of that
+requirement are needed.
+As with `"components"`, the "using" list is formatted
 as a collection of alternatives, even if there is only one alternative.

-For instance, this "uncraft" recipe for a motorbike alternator uses either 20 units of the
+For instance, this `"uncraft"` recipe for a motorbike alternator uses either 20 units of the
-"soldering_standard" requirement, or 5 units of the "welding_standard" requirement:
+`"soldering_standard"` requirement, or 5 units of the `"welding_standard"` requirement:

 ```json
 {